Secure Home

 When householders leave their home, they sell the right to occupy back to ŌCHT for the price they paid, plus adjustments for inflation, approved improvements and property condition.
 The household can’t transfer or on-sell their lease to someone else.

-We’re doing it this way to make it affordable, keep living costs manageable and support household savings over the leasehold term.
+We’re doing it this way to make it affordable, keep living costs manageable and support family savings over the leasehold term.

 Secure Home is supported by Westpac.
 With a minimum 10% deposit, qualifying households can get a home loan from Westpac to buy the leasehold.